Want to know more? Get up to date with the latest stories about service members and how all six branches make a positive impact every day.

 Surgeons examine, diagnose, and treat disease and injuries by applying non-invasive, minimally-invasive, and invasive surgical methods.
 They determine and direct procedures for preoperative and postoperative care, including medication, diet restrictions, and wound care.
 They coordinate care with anesthesiologists before, during, and after surgical procedures.
 Additionally, surgeons in the Military may perform operations and other emergency procedures in combat situations.

 Officers typically enter the Military after they have completed a four-year college degree; enlisted service members can transition to officer positions through a variety of pathways and earn a degree while serving.
-Learn more about becoming officer, here.
 Job training for surgeons primarily consists of on-the-job learning in various training environments.
 Scholarships for advanced medical training are available in return for an obligated period of military service.
 Qualifying students benefit through unique training experiences and get to attend certain military short courses designed to develop tactical, technical and operational skills unique to the military environment.
 Like other officers working in healthcare, they complete a comprehensive training program covering responsibilities, orientation to military structure, healthcare and etiquette, traditions, and leadership development.
 Job-specific training content may include:

 - Ability to express ideas clearly and concisely

 - Interpersonal and communication skills

 - Interest in work requiring accuracy and attention to detail

 - Medical and Health Services Managers

 With top-notch, tight-knit teams, the same cutting-edge technology as the civilian sector and hundreds of thousands of Sailors and their families to serve, no single day is the same in this global practice.
 If you trust in your own abilities and want to be of service to those who do the same, becoming a General Surgeon in the Navy will take your healthcare expertise to the next level.Length 1:27 View Transcript